 Challenge caches started to become popular in 2010.
 Although they take the "?" icon (mystery/puzzle/unknown) the cache is (mostly) to be found at the published co-ordinates.
 However, in order to claim the cache, in addition to finding it, you must also meet the criteria laid down by cache owner.
 These can range from relatively straightforward to fiendishly difficult.
-My challenge page shows those caches that I've completed, am working towards, am considering for the future and a few that I've rejected as just too difficult.
+My challenge page shows those caches that I've completed and much more.

 Started by sadexploration this series has really caught people's imagination and it grows and grows.
 While I've added a number of caches to the series, including all of the churches in my own town, I regard my major contribution to be the provision and maintenance of the Church Micro Statistics page.